 Other youths require treatment-supported placement with a relative or Short-Term Residential Treatment Centers (STRTC).
 These placements are utilized sparingly, as our overarching philosophy is in line with the state's efforts to keep youths with their families whenever possible.
-During the past three years, the department has not placed any youths in a STRTC.

 After the passage of Senate Bill 823, youths may no longer be sent to the Department of Juvenile Justice.
-The JJCC will form a subgroup to create a local plan for youths that otherwise would have been sent to DJJ.
+The JJCC formed a subgroup to create a local plan for youths that otherwise would have been sent to DJJ.
 These cases are extremely rare.